-RSO in School Projects
+RSO in Schools

 Each year, through the RSO in Schools program, Regina Symphony Orchestra musicians visit schools to offer an engaging and educational musical presentation.
 Students experience live orchestral music, interact with musicians, ask questions, and have fun while learning.